coreemu/core/docs/gui.md

 Buttons are available at the bottom of the dialog for clearing the exception list and for viewing the CORE daemon and node log files.

-> :warning: In batch mode, exceptions received from the CORE daemon are displayed on the console.
+> **NOTE:** In batch mode, exceptions received from the CORE daemon are displayed on the console.

 ## Configuration Files